 Aloe Vera (Aloe Vera), the plant we all turn to after too much time spent in the sun.
 Aloe is a species of succulent, believed to originate from the deserts of the Arabian Peninsula (including the countries Yemen, Qatar etc.).
-It is now commonly found growing wild in tropical and arid climates around the world, including the volcanic Canary Islands and large areas of Northern Africa.
+You can find it growing wild in tropical and arid climates around the world, including the volcanic Canary Islands and large areas of Northern Africa.

 As an evergreen perennial, and reaching a maximum height of approximately 100cm, its long, glossy, triangular leaves create a bold structure.
 It is often a popular and unique addition to rockeries and gardens.

 It has also recently seen a surge in popularity as a house plant.
-Compared to other house plant species, Aloe needs only a small of amount of water and attention to thrive.
-This makes it a popular choice for a green fingered novice.
+Compared to other house plant species, Aloe needs only a small amount of water and care to thrive — making it a popular choice for a green-fingered novice.

 The plant possesses a wealth of potential healing and soothing properties.
 Some of which are still being discovered and researched by scientists across the globe.